Adam Sandler: Personal life

 Sandler has been married to Jacqueline "Jackie" Sandler (née Titone) since 2003.
 She converted to Sandler's religion, Judaism.
 The couple has two daughters, Sadie (born May 2006) and Sunny (born November 2008).
 Sandler is the son-in-law of politician Joseph H. Titone.
 Sandler's wife and children often appear in his films.
 Both Sadie and Sunny have each appeared in at least two of the Hotel Transylvania movie series.
 Adam's nephew Jared has also been featured in his films, such as Pixels and Home Team.

 Sandler's love for basketball and his skill at its street version has been widely reported.
-Sandler frequently seeks out pick-up games when traveling, and people who have played with him call out Sandler's creative passes to teammates.
+Sandler frequently seeks out pick-up games when traveling and touring, and people who have played with him call out Sandler's creative passes to teammates.
 He has suffered two major injuries while playing, including a broken ankle and a shoulder injury that required surgery.
 He is also known for the baggy clothing he wears while playing.

 In 2007, Sandler made a $1 million donation to the Boys & Girls Clubs of America in Manchester, New Hampshire.

-Sandler has not publicly discussed his political opinions, but it has been reported that he is a registered Republican.
+Sandler has not publicly discussed his political opinions, but it has been reported that in the past he was a registered Republican.
 He performed at the 2004 Republican National Convention, and donated $2,100 to Rudy Giuliani's 2008 presidential campaign.

 Acting credits and accolades

 Sandler's accolades include an Independent Spirit Award for Best Male Lead, six MTV Movie & TV Awards, and nine People's Choice Awards.
-He has also been nominated for two Golden Globe Awards, three Grammy Awards, five Primetime Emmy Awards, and a Screen Actors Guild Award.
+He has also been nominated for three Golden Globe Awards, three Grammy Awards, five Primetime Emmy Awards, and a Screen Actors Guild Award.